merlinpatt/hp-film-changes/book-4.md

 Additions to the movie without direct canon backing:

 - Hermione (and Harry) occasionally calling Ron "Ronald".
-- Both Iteratione and Ginny look rather impressed with Cedric when he is first introduced.
+- Both Hermione and Ginny look rather impressed with Cedric when he is first introduced.
-- The Quidditch World Cup campground in the film is near the oceanw
+- The Quidditch World Cup campground in the film is near the ocean.
-- Krum indulges in some spectacularly dünger0ires pre-match stunt flying at the Wond Cup,
+- Krum indulges in some spectacularly dangerous pre-match stunt flying at the World Cup.
-- Ron's nassionue post-mateh praise of (and the accompanying teesing by the other kids).
+- Ron's passionate post-mateh praise of Krum (and the accompanying teasing by the other kids).
-- The detail of the Death Eaters' m35kR looking like skulls tand Voldemort ripping them off at his rebirthing
+- The detail of the Death Eaters' masks looking like skulls (and Voldemort ripping them off at his rebirthing party)
-- The caet on the sail Of the Durmstmng ship und it* dragon figurehead.
+- The coat of arms on the sail of the Durmstrang ship and its dragon figurehead.
-- The hair grip on Dumbledore!s beard and the rings on his hands.
+- The hair grip on Dumbledore's beard and the rings on his hands.
-- Filch's interruption of Dumbledore's start-or-term speech.
+- Filch's interruption of Dumbledore's start-of-term speech.
-- the visiting Durmstrung students being malc.
+- All the visiting Durmstrang students being male.
-- The acrobatics ot•thc Durmstrang students upon their arrival Cand flashy tire spell the last performer casts befog* karkarofTs arrival).
+- The acrobatics of the Durmstrang students upon their arrival (and the flashy fire spell the last performer casts before Karkaroff's arrival).
 - The fake Moody casting a spell at the enchanted ceiling during his arrival.
-- The Weasley twins' tendency to speak in unison, tn books, they often complete one another's sentences. though
+- The Weasley twins' tendency to speak in unison.
+In the books, they often complete one another's sentences, though.
 - The fake Moody yelling that he can hear across classrooms, and throwing chalk to emphasize the point.
-- The fake Moodfs reference to the Cruciatits Curse as the "'tortu.te
+- The fake Moody's reference to the Cruciatus Curse as the "torture curse".
-- The stained glass windosvs in parts of the castle.
-(The rain making the figures thctcin look as though theyre weeping is a cool effect.)
+- The stained glass windows in parts of the castle.
+(The rain making the figures therein look as though they're weeping is a cool effect.)
-- The Aye Line is shown as a visible ring on the tloor around the Goblet Of Fire.
+- The Age Line is shown as a visible ring on the floor around the Goblet of Fire.
 - The self-opening doors to the antechamber the Great Hall.
 - The depiction of the antechamber off the Great Hall as the trophy room.
-- Durnbledore•s use of his Pcusievc during his post-champion-selection conference Wilh the teachers.
-McGonagall's combative attitude toward the rules, end Snape's suggestion that they let maters unföld jör the timc Iring.
+- Dumbledore's use of his Pensieve during his post-champion-selection conference with the teachers.
+McGonagall's combative attitude toward the rules, and Snape's suggestion that they let matters unfold for the time being.
-- The '(Glossy: Silver Polish" in the broom cupboard during Rita's first interview, and the "Ilogwarts field supplies" crates in the champions tent during the first task
+- The "Glossy's Silver Polish" in the broom cupboard during Rita's first interview, and the "Hogwarts field supplies" crates in the champions' tent during the first task
-- The levitation pmpczties of the Quick-quotes quill (although in the books it does write by itself).
+- The levitation properties of the Quick-Quotes quill (although in the books it does write by itself).
-- Dumbledore's instruction to the fake Moody 10 watch over Harry hut not to let him know (on the theory that knowing that he had someone watching over him would frighten
+- Dumbledore's instruction to the fake Moody to watch over Harry but not to let him know (on the theory that knowing that he had someone watching over him would frighten Harry)
-- Harry hanging out with Neville by the take, and Ginnys presence alongside I-lermione.
+- Harry hanging out with Neville by the lake, and Ginny's presence alongside Hermione.
-- Hagrid's comeback to Harrys remark about his with a remark about Harry's.
+- Hagrid's comeback to Harry's remark about his hair with a remark about Harry's.
-- Dropping the ferret down Crabbe's trousers,
+- Dropping the ferret down Crabbe's trousers.
-- The fake Moody sticking out his tongue at McGonagall after little lecture On inappropriate punishments, (In the book, he dragged Draco off to speak with his Head of House white McGonagall remained behind; in the film. she leaves and hc stays,)
+- The fake Moody sticking out his tongue at McGonagall after her little lecture On inappropriate punishments.
+(In the book, he dragged Draco off to speak with his Head of House while McGonagall remained behind; in the film. she leaves and hc stays,)
-- Ille fake Moody removing his artificial leg to get comfortable.
+- The fake Moody removing his artificial leg to get comfortable.
-- Weaslcy running a book on the first task and on the task,
+- The Weasley twins running a book on the first task and on the second task.
-- The Weasley twins egging on the Horntail,
+- The Weasley twins egging on the Horntail.
-- The cannon at the Triwizard tasks
+- The cannon at the Triwizard tasks.
-- portraits in the Gryffindor common room joining in thc applause for llary, and reacting to the golden egg,
+- The portraits in the Gryffindor common room joining in the applause for Harry, and reacting to the golden egg.
-- Snape hitting the kids who talk 'hen they're supposed to be studying'
+- Snape hitting the kids who talk when they're supposed to be studying.
-- Nigel, the young kid who delivers Ron's dress robes.
-Ginny's remarks that theyre ghastly and she wouldn't umrthem, and Ron's reference to 'Great Aunt Tessie",
+- Nigel, the young kid who delivers Ron's dress robes, Ginny's remarks that theyre ghastly and she wouldn't wear them, and Ron's reference to "Great Aunt Tessie",
-- Dancing lessons for Gryffindor house (including Neville's subsequent practicing) and the sling on Hurry's therein.
+- Dancing lessons for Gryffindor house (including Neville's subsequent practicing) and the sling on Harry's arm therein.
-- The ice sculptures at Yule Boll, decor is reminiscent of Fleur's description of Beauxbatons at Christmas.
+- The ice sculptures at the Yule Ball.
+The decor is reminiscent of Fleur's description of Beauxbatons at Christmas.
 - The carriages at the Yule Ball in the deleted scenes.
 - Filch dancing with Mrs. Norris.
-- 'Ille orchestra conducted by Flitwick
+- The orchestra conducted by Flitwick.
-- Myrtle's remarks about Polyjuice Potion; and her diving into the bath with Harry.
+- Myrtle's remarks about Polyjuice Potion, and her diving into the bath with Harry.
 - References to the lake as the Black Lake.
-- Of Goshawk's Guide 10 Herbolt..vgp• (the åi.i1h0f is e;anon., the book isn't,
-least so far), to a wizard in Nepal who's growing gravity-resistant trees, and to a debate among herbolpgists about effectiveness of Gillyweed in fresh versus salt waterw
+- Neville's mentions of Goshawk's Guide to Herbology (the author is canon, the book isn't, at least so far), to a wizard in Nepal who's growing gravity-resistant trees, and to a debate among herbologists about the effectiveness of Gillyweed in fresh versus salt water.
 - Gabrielle Delacour's inclusion among the Beauxbaton's students (she appears among them at the end); the attack after the rescue of the hostages; Hermione kissing Harry afterward.
 - Spells:
   - Aseendio.